Sensory Processing Disorder in Evergreen CO

 Sensory Processing Disorder (SPD) is a complex disorder of the brain that affects developing children as well as adults in Evergreen.
 Individuals with SPD misinterpret everyday sensory information received from the five senses: touch, vision, sound, smell, and taste.
 In addition, there are two senses that are rarely heard of; the vestibular and proprioceptive senses.
 The vestibular system has its function housed in the upper cervical spine (neck), the inner ear, and the base of the brain (cerebellum).
 The proprioceptive system sends messages to the brain from information received from the spinal joints and all other joints of the body.

-Some people with SPD feel bombarded by sensory information and are often overwhelmed.
+Some people with SPD in Evergreen CO feel bombarded by sensory information and are often overwhelmed.
 While others seek out sensory experiences and often may act out inappropriately.
 SPD can lead to behavioral problems, difficulties with coordination or attention, learning disorders, low self-esteem, and a variety of other issues.

 It is estimated that as many as 1/20 children may suffer from SPD!
 Contributing Factors of SPD Include: